-I am an Assistant Professor in the Department of Government at the College of William & Mary.
+I am an Assistant Professor in the Department of Government at William & Mary.
 I was previously a Fellow with the University of California's Institute on Global Conflict and Cooperation and a Stanton Nuclear Security Fellow at the RAND Corporation.
 I completed my Ph.D. in political science at the University of California, San Diego in 2015.

 My research and teaching examine the drivers of international and civil conflict, the causes and consequences of the proliferation of nuclear weapons, and the role of international security institutions in constraining state behavior.